ahegedus/simpleclub.nextjs.app/readme.md

-# Simpleclub Next.js Mind Map Generator
+# SC Next.js Mind Map Generator

 This project is a Next.js application for automated mind map generation using OpenAI's GPT-3.5-Turbo API and Google Cloud Storage (via Firebase).
 It provides a web-based API and documentation UI for uploading CSVs, triggering mind map generation, and retrieving results.
 The app is designed for scalability, security, and extensibility.